 - Make sure your call to action — a contact form or phone number — is easy to find on EVERY PAGE

-- Update and organize each page (it’s March, Christmas and New Year’s promos should have been gone a long time ago!)
+- Update and organize each page (In March, your Christmas and New Year’s promos should have been gone a long time ago!)